ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 Most recently, in Mark S. v.
 State of California, we filed a lawsuit against the State of California and Pittsburg Unified School District for maintaining a separate, unequal, and illegal educational system where Black Students, students with disabilities, and English learners are segregated in substandard learning environments, excluded from classrooms through the use of unwarranted suspensions and expulsions, and, as a result, denied their constitutional right to a public education free from discrimination.

-Undergrads, law school students, and students in other academic programs are encouraged to apply; however, you need not be enrolled in a higher education program.
+High school students, undergrad students, law school students, and students in other academic programs are encouraged to apply; however, you need not be enrolled in a higher education program.
 We are seeking interns for both our Los Angeles and Inland Empire offices for the summer, fall, and spring academic terms.

-As part of our voting work, we provide legal, organizing, and mapping support to our partners that are engaged in decennial redistricting and/or California Voting Rights Act work, advocate in support of legislation that expands the franchise and makes voting easier and more accessible to Californians, and conduct local advocacy to ensure that voters are not being disenfranchised.
+As part of our voting work, we provide legal, organizing, and mapping support to our partners that are engaged in California Voting Rights Act work, advocate in support of legislation that expands the franchise and makes voting easier and more accessible to Californians, and conduct local advocacy to ensure that voters are not being disenfranchised.

 In addition to litigation, we attempt to protect the First Amendment and further government transparency through developing "Know Your Rights" material and attempting to resolve what we perceive to be First Amendment and other violations through advocacy short of litigation.
 In the voting rights space, we provide trainings to our partners and the public.
 We also provide the public with information about upcoming elections, including information on voting options.